KSCJ: History

 On April 25, 2017, longtime "Open Line" host and news director Randy Renshaw died at the age of 66.
 Renshaw retired from KSCJ in 2012.
-A fan of Chicago, his funeral featured the band's 1977 hit, "If You Leave Me Now."
+A fan of Chicago, his funeral featured the band's 1977 hit, "If You Leave Me Now".
 Shortly before Renshaw's retirement, he recorded a video as he recounted his memories of working at KSCJ.

-In August 2017, Dan Vakulskas, who contributed to the sports coverage at KSCJ, was appointed to the bench as a part-time magistrate in Sioux City.
-On November 30, 2018, Vakulskas was named a District Associate Judge for Iowa's Third Judicial District.

-In November 2017, KSCJ program director Justin Barker released a video, detailing how the Sioux City Symphony Orchestra provided him with "one of the finest moments I've had on the radio in a long time".
-Barker was able to give free tickets to a symphony performance to an elderly listener, which brought the listener to tears.

-On December 22, 2017, during the third hour of "Open Line with Charlie Stone," the station debuted an newly produced "old-time" radio play, "A KSCJ Christmas Carol."
+On December 22, 2017, during the third hour of "Open Line with Charlie Stone", the station debuted an newly produced "old-time" radio play, "A KSCJ Christmas Carol".
 The script was written by Brian & Dan Vakulskas and features the voice talents of several KSCJ on-air personalities.

 On May 1, 2018, "Open Line with Charlie Stone" was broadcast on-location from the rotunda of the Woodbury County Courthouse in downtown Sioux City.
 The broadcast marked the beginning of the week-long celebration of the building's 100th anniversary.
 Stone was joined on the air by county-level politicians, as well as District Judge Duane Hoffmeyer.

 In mid-2018, Tom Beightol announced his retirement from KSCJ after co-hosting "Good Morning Siouxland" for several years.

 On February 28, 2019, Charlie Stone accidentally dropped his mobile phone outside the Sioux City Convention Center while walking into the building for an appearance at the 62nd Annual Siouxland Home Show.
 The phone was found by Sioux Cityans Orville and Diane Kenowith.
 Not knowing its owner, the couple waited for someone to call the phone.
 Eventually, the phone rang.
 The caller was Stone's wife (who Stone affectionately refers to on the air as "Precious Moments").
 Diane answered and, upon learning she was speaking to Stone's wife, said, "Is this Precious Moments?"
 The Kenowiths turned Stone's phone over to general manager Dennis Bullock at the convention center, who later returned it to a relieved Stone.
 The following day, Stone heavily praised the Kenowiths on the air for their benevolence.

-Lineup and format

-Three locally produced shows air every weekday: "Good Morning Siouxland", with co-hosts Justin Barker and Josie Cooper; "Open Line with Charlie Stone"; and "Drivetime Live" with Mark Hahn.
-"The Saturday Morning Wake-Up Show", hosted by Scott Frick, and "Nostalgia Theater", with co-hosts Larry Fuller and Don Miller, air on Saturdays.
-The Saturday morning lineup also features locally-produced programs dealing with the outdoors, finances, positive local news, and gardening.